Skip to main content

 (a) Judgment Fund.

 (b) Fiscal considerations in settlements.
-If funds appropriate to pay a settlement are expired but the account remains open, contracting officers must use expired funds to pay the settlement.
-If the account remains open but no expired funds remain, contracting officers must use the Judgment Fund to access current funds to pay the settlement.
+If funds appropriate to pay a settlement are expired but the account remains open, Contracting officers must use expired funds to pay the settlement.
+If the account remains open but no expired funds remain, Contracting officers must use the Judgment Fund to access current funds to pay the settlement.
 Access to the Fund requires a consent judgment from the Board or use of the Department of Justice’s independent authority to use the Fund.
-The contracting officer may use current funds to pay the settlement if appropriate accounts are canceled or closed.
+The Contracting officer may use current funds to pay the settlement if appropriate accounts are canceled or closed.

 (c) Settlement procedures.